Algebra Word Problems Using Coins

 Answer: 6 quarters and 5 nickels = $1.75

-If necessary, use the following table of values to solve these word problems.
+This table of coin values can help you solve these word problems.